Fairness Interventions in Classification: A Study on AI Explainability: Conclusion

 \section{Conclusion}

-In this paper we implemented an algorithmic fairness tool to detect and correct for disparities in income estimates, the package \fairdream.
+In this paper we presented an algorithmic fairness tool to detect and correct for disparities in classification, the package \fairdream.
 The practical goal of this package is to help lay users implement their vision of fairness, in order to come up with socially optimal decisions.
-Our study of the specific properties of \fairdream\ raised a puzzle: how can an algorithm designed to enforce Demographic Parity end up converging on a different fairness goal, namely Equalized Odds?
+Our study of the specific properties of \fairdream\ raised an explainability issue: even as the user sets as fairness goal to narrow the gap in overall positive rates between different groups, the correction does not achieve Demographic Parity, but instead appeared to be constrained by Equalized Odds.

 In the first part of this paper, we provided an in-depth explanation of this specific property of \fairdream.
 We conducted a systematic benchmark to compare \fairdream\ with the state-of-the-art correction method \GridSearch, testing the two methods on different features and machine-learning models.
-While the two methods are in-processing correction approaches, we found that \GridSearch\ is suitable for achieving Demographic Parity, whereas \fairdream's correction method results in Equalized Odds.
-Still, as the example given in Table \ref{fig:best} shows us, the results produced by \fairdream\ do narrow the gap in Demographic Parity between the groups of interest, though within the bounds of reaching Equalized Odds.

 First, we proposed an explanation for this difference by looking at the specifics of each algorithm. \GridSearch\ incorporates the fairness constraint as an additional cost inside the cost function of the model.
 Due to the fairness cost, this family of methods is more likely to deviate from the true labels (increasing false positives), in order to achieve Demographic Parity.
-On the other hand, \fairdream\ introduces a differentiated attention to harmed individuals inside the cost function of the model.
+On the other hand, \fairdream\ introduces a differentiated attention to harmed individuals within the cost function of the model.
 Therefore, it increases accuracy on harmed groups (through enhanced true positives).
 By basing fairness on accuracy, \fairdream-type methods are thus bound to make the overall positive rates converge towards their base rates.
-As a result, they will rarely achieve Demographic Parity.
-But the method, we have also argued, also leads us to the conclusion that Equalized Odds is more relevant than either Equal calibration or Equal Precision in relation to fairness intervention.
+As a result, they will not necessarily achieve Demographic Parity.